Beth Lyons speaks on...

 I came here with strong positions on defendant’s rights.
 That was no – but I ha-, was not well informed about the struggle, and my information came only from, from one, from one source.

-I think that the, the, the, my view of the individuals, the way it is changed is it, it has grown in terms of the respect for these people.
+I think that the, the, the, my view of the individuals, the way it has changed is it, it has grown in terms of the respect for these people.
 I mean, let me be frank.
 I worked at Legal Aid.
 Many of our clients had gone through the system.
 Certainly, many had been convicted of, of, of criminal acts.
 Some unfairly, some, some, some not that case, but I had personally had never been dealing so closely with a political case.

 When I came here, I began to understand that the context of the cases here was the invasion by the RPF October 1990 from Uganda into Rwanda, led by Kagame who had been trained at Fort Leavenworth, and supported by the government.

-And you know, from that perspective, to understand that there had been a war in 1990 to ’93, the fi-, the finalization the Arusha Accords, the efforts to broker the peace which took place here in Arusha and then to, to see after part-, throughout that time but particularly after ’93, the violations of the ceasefire culminating – by the RPF – culminating in the shooting down of the plane which launched the tragedy, the tragedy i-, in Rwanda, so that they could finalize and, and, and solidify a military victory.
+And you know, from that perspective, to understand that there had been a war in 1990 to ’93, the fi-, the finalization of the Arusha Accords, the efforts to broker the peace which took place here in Arusha and then to, to see after part-, throughout that time but particularly after ’93, the violations of the ceasefire culminating – by the RPF – culminating in the shooting down of the plane which launched the tragedy, the tragedy i-, in Rwanda, so that they could finalize and, and, and solidify a military victory.

 The Rwandan Army was prepared for peace.
 But that was the context of, that, that I began to, to learn about also when, when I came here.
 But I have to say that, you know it’s, you know the, the, the, it is for me, personally as a criminal defense attorney, I’ve never had – I’ve, I've dealt with different group of clients, right, and it has, it has been, you know, a learning experience in, in a positive way, a pleasure for me to work with my clients here from whom I’ve learned a great deal.